 Enjoy an interactive guided tour of the Baltimore Museum of Art that connects your students to art, creativity, and critical thinking.
 Each tour will highlight exciting works from across the Museum.
 All tours include art from around the world made by artists who are Black, Indigenous, people of color, women, or from other historically underrepresented groups.

-All tours for pre-K to 12 students are free.
+All tours for students are free.

 If your school budget allows, please consider making a suggested donation of $2 per student.
 All donations support the educational mission of the BMA.